 The placement test Earlham adopted for its numeracy initiative is the ACT Computer-Adaptive Placement Assessment and Support System (COMPASS).
 COMPASS assists many postsecondary institutions measure students’ skills in the areas of reading, writing, mathematics, and English as a Second Language.

-All admitted Earlham students, regardless of intended major or SAT score, are required to take the COMPASS mathematics test during New Student Orientation; each student will begin the test in algebra.
+All admitted Earlham students are required to take the COMPASS mathematics test during New Student Orientation, regardless of intended major or SAT score.
+Each student will test in the algebra domain.
 COMPASS will adapt the test questions to each student’s responses.

 Students will be assigned to a testing session in an on-campus public computer lab during the weekend of New Student Orientation.
 Students should arrive promptly to their testing session even though the test is untimed.
-COMPASS launches an online calculator, and paper and pencil are provided.
+COMPASS launches an online calculator; paper and pencils are provided.
 No external calculators are permitted.